 I have a doctorate in music composition from the Hartt School of Music, an MA in composition and theory from the University of Pittsburgh, an MM in jazz piano from the Manhattan School of Music, and a BM degree in jazz piano from the New England Conservatory of Music.
 My composition teachers include Eugene Kurtz, Ludmilla Uelehla, Robert Carl, and James Sellars.

 The first faculty position I held after my completing doctoral degree in music was as the jazz piano and composition professor at the University of Maine at Augusta.
 After five years at UMA, my family and moved to Ellensburg, Washington, where I taught at Central Washington University where for eight years.
 There, I directed the music department’s composition and theory programs.
 At both of those universities I also worked with many students at the piano.
 I’m not exaggerating if I say between classroom and studio teaching I’ve easily taught thousands of students.

-I’ve also taught as a Senior Fulbright Lecturer in the Electro-acoustic Music Studio at the Craców Academy of Music.
-And I’ve been an adjunct faculty member at Montclair State University music school where I taught courses on electronic music.
-In the Honours College at Montclair State University, I taught courses on creativity, specifically on how to be creative.
+I’ve taught as a Senior Fulbright Lecturer in the Electro-acoustic Music Studio at the Craców Academy of Music.
+I’ve been an adjunct faculty member at Montclair State University music school where I taught courses on electronic music.
+In the MSU Honours College, I taught courses on creativity, specifically on how to be creative.

 The studio in which I teach is is a hybrid—it combines the best of old and new technology.
 For example, the piano is Steingraeber Phoenix 205.
 The first one was built in the 19th century for Franz Liszt so 205s are sometimes known as the Liszt grand piano.